BrandonSpadafora/Shopify_Shoe_AOV/README.md

 # Shopify_Shoe_AOV

 This is a project for a potential internship.
-I missed the cut-off date to apply(didn't get notified of the opportunity until it was too late :( ), but I thought the challenge would be fun and interesting to do any way.
+I missed the cut-off date to apply(didn't get notified of the opportunity until it was too late :( ), but I thought the challenge would be fun and interestingto do any way.
+There is also a .text file included showing how I got the same(approximately) answer in SQL.

 "